Lesson 6: Security Risks Part 1

 Students will be able to:

-- Identify commons security risks: phishing, keylogging, rogue access points
+- Identify commons security risks: phishing, keylogging, malware, rouge access points

 - Explain how these common security risks target people